-Disapplying proportionality on Overview and Scrutiny provides an opportunity for a greater number of seats to be offered to those Members who are not on the Majority Group.
+- 39. Disapplying proportionality on Overview and Scrutiny provides an opportunity for a greater number of seats to be offered to those Members who are not in the Majority Group.
 This supports good governance principles by providing an opportunity for wider Member engagement and cross party participation.
-This also provides a wider pool of Members with the necessary interest or expertise to participate in and help strengthen Overview and Scrutiny arrangements.

-- 39. The Vice-Chairs of the Standing Panels may substitute for Panel Chairs where they are unable to attend OSMC.
-Council is asked to note that when appointing to OSMC/Overview and Scrutiny Panels, that in accordance with Overview and Scrutiny Procedure Rule 3b, not all Chairs and Vice-Chairs are to be drawn from the same Political Group. - 40.
-In terms of fulfilling its statutory Health Scrutiny function, this is undertaken by the Health and Adult Social Care Panel and the statutory scrutiny functions around Crime and Disorder, will be undertaken by the Community and Environment Scrutiny Panel.
+This also provides a wider pool of Members with an interest or expertise to participate in and help strengthen Overview and Scrutiny arrangements. - 40.
+The Vice-Chairs of the Standing Panels may substitute for Panel Chairs where they are unable to attend OSMC.
+Council is asked to note that when appointing to OSMC/Overview and Scrutiny Panels, that in accordance with Overview and Scrutiny Procedure Rule 3b, not all Chairs and Vice-Chairs are to be drawn from the same Political Group. - 41.
+In terms of fulfilling its statutory Health Scrutiny function, this is undertaken by the Health and Adult Social Care Panel and the statutory scrutiny functions around Crime and Disorder, will be undertaken by the Communities and Environment Panel.